-As with any enclosed system containing the three required conditions for fire (i.e., combustible materials, oxygen, and ignition sources), there will exist the possibility of fire inside the motorhome.
+As with any enclosed system containing the three required conditions for fire (i.e., combustible materials, oxygen, and ignition sources), there will be the possibility of fire inside the motorhome.
 Tiffin Motorhomes has taken every precaution and design practice to minimize or negate this possibility, but the final determination rests with the owner and user of the motorhome.
-Hence, the owners, users, and their guests must be aware of basic fire-safety practices and procedures, and those particular features that Tiffin Motorhomes has provided for fire safety.
+Hence, the owners, users, and their guests must be aware of basic fire-safety practices and procedures, and those features that Tiffin Motorhomes has provided for fire safety.
+The motorhome is equipped with a fire extinguisher located in the entrance stairwell (Figure 2-5).
+The extinguisher is rated as both Class B (i.e., grease, gasoline, diesel fuel, flammable liquids) and Class C (i.e., electrical) services.